yossibokorbleile/DiscretePersistentHomologyTransform.jl/README.md

 ## Installation
-Currently, the best way to install DiscretePersistentHomologyTransform is to run the following in `Julia`:
+The best way to install DiscretePersistentHomologyTransform is to run the following in `Julia`:
 ```julia
 using Pkg
 Pkg.add("DiscretePersistentHomologyTransform")